 In modern societies, political parties have come to play considerable and significant functions, thereby consolidating on the principles and practices of democracy.
-As an element of democracy, political party ensures the provision of avenue for citizens' participation in politics.
+As an element of democracy, political party ensures the provision of avenue for citizen's participation in politics.
 However, the case of democratic consolidation in Africa and Nigeria in particular is a negation of ideal practice of what political party portends.
 In this study, effort was exerted in appreciation of the nature of internal party democracy, how it has helped in bringing cohesion among party faithful and its abuses by chieftains of party who are striving for the selfish aggrandizement.
 Also, the nature of party organization and candidate selection were appreciated.
-It is discovered that founders of political parties hold firmly every action taken for or against the party.
-Discussed in the paper is the character of patron-client relations and how it has impinged on the consolidation of democracy, thereby giving way to democratic recession.
-The findings of the study reveal the inabilities of Nigeria state to hold on to the dividends of democracy.
-Again, it creates condition for do or dies affairs among elites and chieftains of political parties.
-Also, civic and political rights of citizens have been undermined as they find it difficult to participate in party primaries and election.
+Discussed in the study is the character of patron-client relations and how it has impinged on the consolidation of democracy, thereby giving way to democratic recession.
+The findings of the study reveal the inabilities of the Nigeria state to dispense the gains accruable from dividends of democracy.
+Again, it creates condition for do-or- die affair among elites and chieftains of political parties.
+Also, the civic and political rights of citizens have been undermined as they find it difficult to participate in party primaries and election.
+Based on the findings of the study, the study recommends that: